computingsg/cte/README.md

-# cte
-Computational Thinking Education
+# Computational Thinking Education

+The repository aims to host computational thinking education related programmes and resources in Singapore and beyond.

+We welcome contributions! :)